sarahVacca/220project/README.md

 3. Type "npm install" and press enter
 4. Start server in a terminal
 5. Open a second terminal and type "npm run test"
+Note: Do not push the node modules folder to git!